eclipse-iceoryx/iceoryx/doc/design/status_port.md

     * 1:n communication aka broadcast
 * Data can be persistent
     * The lifetime of the transferred data is bound to the lifetime of `StatusPortData`
-* `StatusPort` could potentially be used to communicate between different ASIL domains as it shall only need read access to all shared memory segments on the reader side

-Potential applications are:
+Applications are:

 * Introspection topics
 * Service discovery
 * Broadcasting configurations or parameters
+* `StatusPort` could potentially be used to communicate between different ASIL domains as it shall only need read access on the reader side

 ### Remarks